joabemorais/tonalogy-api/README.md

 This service is a direct implementation of the computational model proposed in the undergraduate thesis:

 > “Uma Implementação Computacional para Análise de Tonalidade em Progressões Harmônicas via Semântica de Mundos Possíveis”
+>
+> [A Computational Implementation for Tonality Analysis in Harmonic Progressions via Possible Worlds Semantics]

 ## Architectural Role